manhowong/CS-lectures/Knowledge-Based-AI/L13 Planning.md

 - E.g. A robot's goal is to paint the ceiling and the ladder, i.e. two **partial goals**: `Painted(Ceiling)` and `Painted(Ladder)`
 - The robot plans for each partial goal independently (one plan for each partial goal)
 - For example, for the goal `Painted(Ceiling)`:
-	- The robot first looks for an operator that has the postcondition that matches the goal state - `Painted(Ceiling)`.
+	- The robot *first looks for an operator* that has the postcondition that matches the goal state - `Painted(Ceiling)`.
 In this case, it is the operator `paint-ceiling`
-	- Then, the robot *works backward* to look for am operator that has the postcondition that matches the postcondition of `paint-ceiling`
+	- Then, the robot *works backward* to look for an operator that has the postcondition that matches the precondition of `paint-ceiling`

 ![](img/20231017105710.png)